 bafykb....
 This is your Data CID.
 We’ll use it in an upcoming section.

-Now that Lotus knows which file we want to use, we can create a deal with a Filecoin storage provider to store our data!
+Now that Lotus has imported your file, we can create a deal with a Filecoin storage provider to store our data!

 Find a storage provider